a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 <!--StartFragment-->

 Welcome!
 I am Amelie.\
-I am a Ph.D. candidate and teaching assistant at the Department of\
+I am a Ph.D. student and teaching assistant at the Department of\
 Political Science at Trinity College Dublin.\
 \
 I received a B.A. in Political Science and English Studies from the\